Faculty Bookshelf

 Susan Brison, Department of Philosophy

-In this critically acclaimed personal narrative, Brison tells the story of her recovery from a violent assault and offers an illuminating philosophical exploration of trauma.
+Brison tells the story of her recovery from a violent assault and offers a philosophical exploration of trauma.
 This paperback edition includes a new preface by the author.

 Power and Persuasion in Cicero's Philosophy